godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Metals/Secondary Metal Components/Metal Systems/Flight-Sys/OTAN Module.md

 > |**System Points**|`=this.Points`|
 > | **Requirements:** | *None* |
 > |**Traits**| [[Usage\|Usage: Metal]], [[Limit\|Limit: 1]] |
 > ### Details:
-> Your Metal gains +1 to an Attribute of your choosing.
-Additionally, you can also establish a minor modification that you have made to your Metal.
-This alteration has no mechanical or numerical benefit, but could be important for establishing a key narrative aspect of your Metal.
+> Standing for *Omni-Terrain Adaptation & Navigation* module, your Metal can traverse low-gravity and underwater environs without issue.
+In these environments, your Metal can Fly and is not Slowed.